ARizvi10/AverageTimeToComplete/README.md

 Overview

 Task Time Tracker is a simple yet effective program that helps users estimate how long a task will take based on their personal work habits.
-By tracking the amount of time spent on a task each day, the program calculates the average daily time investment and projects the number of days required to complete similar tasks in the future.
+I created this program because I often felt that I would estimate in my head that a task would take a certain amount of days based off my preconcieved idea of how long I spend per day, but that estimate was clouded by bias and incorrect assumptions.
+By tracking the amount of time spent on a task each day, the program calculates the average daily time investment and projects the number of days required to complete similar tasks in the future accurately.

 Features